melody-sylvestre/iot-devices-management-app/README.md

 - Add the name of the new device to the `DEVICE_TYPES` array and to the `DeviceType` type.

   ```
-  //NOTE: add any new Device type to these variables
   const DEVICE_TYPES = ["Thermostat", "Light Switch", "Security Camera"] as const;
   type DeviceType = "Thermostat" | "Light Switch" | "Security Camera";
   ```